-Our examination was restricted to the control activities specified by Benefit Plan Administrative Services, Inc.'s (BPAS or Company or organization or service organization) management in Sections III and IV of this report to address the control objectives that were stated in the description.
+Our examination was restricted to the control activities specified by Benefit Plan Administrative Services, Inc.'s (BPAS) management in Sections III and IV of this report to address the control objectives that were stated in the description.
 Our examination did not extend to any other control procedures, including those that may be described in Section III but not listed in Section IV.